GreenDelta/olca-native/README.md

 # Usage

-In order to use these calculation libraries you need to add the respective version of your platform to the classpath, e.g. on Windows:
+In order to use these calculation libraries you need to add the respective version of your platform to the classpath, e.g. for Windows:

 ```xml
 <dependency>